 Glued cardstock tends to warp when drying, and that's liable to create gaps, so when gluing the two layers together and when gluing the template on, dry them under some kind of weight to keep them completely flat.

 Cutting and folding the template

 Most of the cutting out of the template once it's glued to the card stock can be done with a good pair of scissors.
 Obviously it's important to cut accurately.
 The holes for the tripod mount, winders, shutters, film counter, pinhole, and maybe the thumb grips need to be done with a craft knife like an Xacto.
-You'll also need some kind of cutting mat - those are available at Walgreens for a couple bucks.
+You'll also need some kind of cutting mat.
 Don't push too hard or you'll break the tip, let the knife's sharpness do the cutting.
 Better several light strokes.
 Probably more accurate, too.
 Buy extra blades and change it whenever you break the tip or start feeling it getting hard to cut.
 You probably shouldn't need more than three blades and I've actually done it with one.

 The camera body

 Start with the internal assembly and the inner box.

 I favor using clothes pins as clamps.
 They're not very strong, but they have a pretty deep jaw and using many of them adds up to keep things tight together.
 They come in packages of 50 so you should have plenty.
 Always practice putting parts together and clamping them before gluing them together.
 You don't want to have to figure it out with them covered with wet glue.